How To Make a Ytong Nest - Ant Keeping Tutorial

 Hi guys!
 I hope you’re doing well!

-Today we’re going to learn how to build a Ytong nest, the perfect nest choice for a lot of ant species!
+Today we’re going to learn how to build a Ytong nest, the perfect nest choice for many ant species!

 Let's get into it!